In Loving Memory

 Celebration of Life

-Although we cannot gather in person, VCSS is still celebrating the lives of our furry friends by memorializing the stories of the wonderful, loving pets who have shaped our lives and our hearts.
+VCSS is gathering to celebrate the lives of our furry friends by memorializing the stories of the wonderful, loving pets who have shaped our lives and our hearts.

 Emmy was a fourth-generation Trillium Golden.
 We spent decades cultivating a bloodline that produces golden retrievers who are gentle, beautiful, and smart and are so sad that Emmy is the last in that bloodline.